-If your facility stay needs to be extended
+If your facility stay needs to be extended 25

-If your treatment needs to be extended 27
+If your treatment needs to be extended 25

-If you disagree with our pre-service claim decision 27
+If you disagree with our pre-service claim decision 25

-To reconsider a non-urgent care claim 28
+To reconsider a non-urgent care claim 26

-To reconsider an urgent care claim 28
+To reconsider an urgent care claim 26

-To file an appeal with OPM 28
+To file an appeal with OPM 26

+The Federal Flexible Spending Account Program - FSAFEDS 26

 Section 4.
-Your Costs for Covered Services 29
+Your Costs for Covered Services

-Cost share/Cost-sharing
+Cost-share/Cost-sharing 27

-Copayment 29
+Copayment

 Deductible

 Coinsurance

 If your provider routinely waives your cost

 Waivers

 Differences between our allowance and the bill

 Important notice about Non-participating providers!

 Your costs for other care

 Your catastrophic protection out-of-pocket maximum for deductibles, coinsurance, and copayments

 Carryover

 If we overpay you

 When Government facilities bill us

 Section 5.
-FEP Blue Focus Benefits
+FEP Blue Focus Benefits.

 FEP Blue Focus Overview

-Non-FEHB Benefits Available to Plan Members.
+Non-FEHB Benefits Available to Plan Members

 Section 6.
 General Exclusions - Services, Drugs, and Supplies We Do Not Cover

 Section 7.
 Filing a Claim for Covered Services.

 Section 8.
 The Disputed Claims Process

 Section 9.
 Coordinating Benefits With Medicare and Other Coverage

 When you have other health coverage

 TRICARE and CHAMPVA

 Workers' Compensation

 Medicaid

 When other Government agencies are responsible for your care

 When others are responsible for injuries

 When you have Federal Employees Dental and Vision Insurance Plan (FEDVIP)

-124
+Clinical trials

 When you have Medicare

-What is Medicare?

-Should I enroll in Medicare?

 The Original Medicare Plan (Part A or Part B)

 Tell us about your Medicare coverage

 Private contract with your physician

-Medicare Advantage (Part C) Medicare agreement in drug covers on (Part D) Medicare prescription drug coverage (Part D) Medicare prescription drug coverage (Part B) When you are an (5 or over and do not have Medicare).
-When you are age 65 or over and do not have Medicare.
-Physicians Who Opt-Out of Medicare When you have the Original Medicare Plan (Part A, Part B, or both) Section 10.
-Definitions of Terms We Use in This Brochure Section 11.
-Other Federal Programs The Federal Flexible Spending Account Program - FSAFEDS 140
+Medicare Advantage (Part C)

+Medicare Advantage (Fart C) Medicare prescription drug coverage (Part D)

+Medicare prescription drug coverage (Part B) Medicare prescription drug coverage (Part B)

+When you are age 65 or over and do not have Medicare

+Physicians Who Opt-Out of Medicare When you have the Opininal Medicare Plan (Port A. Port P. or both)

+When you have the Original Medicare Plan (Part A, Part B, or both)

+Section 10.
+Definitions of Terms We Use in This Brochure

+Index.

+Summary of Benefits for the Blue Cross and Blue Shield Service Benefit Plan FEP Blue Focus - 2021

+2021 Rate Information for the Blue Cross and Blue Shield Service Benefit Plan 142